 Through the project implementation period, adoption of ASR methods shall be accelerated by overcoming problems of efficiency and characterizing high potential sites.
 New methods that build on recent advances in remote sensing and geospatial data will be applied to map ASR potential in three study areas; the results will be tested and verified both at existing ASR locations and at locations where high ASR potential is indicated.

-The project is funded by the USAID.
-Also multiple partners will contribute to the implementation of the project’s activities.
+The project is funded by USAID.
+Also, multiple partners will contribute to the implementation of the project’s activities.
 Collaborating partners currently are:

 Previous partners (before January 2019) included: